KSU POLICY ON SERVICE DOGS ON CAMPUS

 1. Requirements for Service Dogs and Their Partners/Handlers

-1.1 Registration: Contact Disabled Student Support Services and complete the "KSU Service Dog Registration" process.
+1.1 Registration: Contact Student Disability Services and complete the "KSU Service Dog Registration" process.

 1.2 Owner ID: The dog must wear a KSU identification tag and an owner identification tag (owner name and contact information) any time the dog is on campus.